Keenwawa/slate/source/includes/orders.md

 user | yes | The user object (see below) scheduled_time | no | The date and time the order is scheduled to be fulfilled, if not present or null the assumptions is an ASAP order status_board_display_name | no | Name that will be displayed on the status board to inform the customer of their order.
-If not supplied the name will be infered from the user's first and last name. channel | no | Indicates the channel making the request service_type | no | Indicates the how the order will be packaged.
+If not supplied the name will be infered from the user's first and last name. unlock_code | no | An alphanumeric code that will be used to open a pickup device.
+If present on the order, the pickup device will be locked and require the code entered in order to open channel | no | Indicates the channel making the request service_type | no | Indicates the how the order will be packaged.
 Possible values: ```dine_in```, ```take_out```.
 Defaults to ```take_out```. total | no | Total charged after taxes and promotions